rickysoliman/word-chain/README.md

 Word Chain is an online word game meant to test your vocabulary and spelling skills.

 Word Chain is built in Angular.
+It uses the [Free Dictionary API](https://dictionaryapi.dev/) and [Purgo Malum's Profanity Filter API](https://www.purgomalum.com/) for word validation.
 Players' high scores are stored in local storage, meaning high scores will persist as long as the player continues to use the same device.

 ## Rules